 Cloning Games, Black Holes and Cryptography [arXiv] [ePrint] [ITCS]

-with Alex Poremba and Vinod Vaikuntanathan
+Alex Poremba, SR, and Vinod Vaikuntanathan

 ITCS 2026, QIP 2026